Rockposedon/practice-python/README.md

 Explore the concept of Python packages, which allow you to organize related modules into a directory hierarchy.
 Packages help you manage larger projects and maintain code separation.

-## Faker Module

-Discover the `Faker` module, a powerful tool for generating fake data for testing and development purposes.
-Learn how to create realistic-looking fake data, from names and addresses to dates and text.

-## Pandas

-Dive into the `pandas` library, a popular data manipulation and analysis tool in Python.
-Learn how to create and manipulate data frames and more.

 ## Getting Started

 To start exploring the code examples, simply navigate to the respective folders for each topic and browse through